-I love films from most genres.
+I love films in general.
 So, it just so happened that about a year ago, I came across “TIMER”, a film that was an official selection at the Tribeca Film festival in 2009.

 TIMER was written and directed by Jac Schaeffer and some of the cast includes: Emma Caulfield, Michelle Borth and John Patrick Amedori.
 The film was released in the United States on May 14, 2010.

 Without getting too elaborate, the film centers around a corporation known as TIMER, which specializes in making a timing device which is designed to allow a person to know the exact time when they’ll meet their soul mate.

 When I got into this movie, I started to make some connections with what I’ve heard from various folks concerning Synastry (Relationship Astrology).
 I’ve noticed a trend of some people becoming so immersed in comparing their charts with others to discern “compatibility” that they will actually restrain themselves from participating in a relationship with another person, only possessing a minuscule bit of information and the other person’s birth data.
 Often, we can combine that with an incomplete knowledge or understanding of Holistic Astrology and a dependence on the internet to provide interpretations for them.

 Much like the following clip, as related to synastry, some folks have decided that they want a sure shot guarantee in their relationships:

 In this way, the timer acts just like a birth chart.
 Whether it’s an individual one or a comparison with another person.
 The questions become : (1) When will I meet “the one”? or (2)Is she/he “the one” for me?

 Instead of viewing our birth charts as a guide or possibilities, we’ve started to demand an ultra specific picture of WHOM this person actually going to be and when EXACTLY we’re going to meet them.